 Monthly active orderer.
-A monthly active orderer is a customer who places at least one order on Instacart during the last calendar month of the period-end indicated.
+A monthly active orderer is a customer who places at least one order on Instacart during the calendar month indicated.
 We identify an individual customer account by a unique email address.
 If a customer had accounts under two different email addresses and such customer completed orders using both accounts during the measurement period, such customer's activity would be counted as two separate customers.